 2.1 Scope.
 This DPA applies where and only to the extent that Redocly processes Customer Data as a Processor on behalf of the Customer in the course of providing the Products and such Customer Data is subject to Data Protection Laws.

 2.2 Role of the Parties.
 As between Redocly and Customer, Customer is the Controller of Customer Data, and Redocly shall process Customer Data only as a Processor on behalf of Customer.
 Nothing in the Agreement or this DPA shall prevent Redocly from using or sharing any data that Redocly would otherwise collect and process independently of Customer's use of the Products.
 Any processing of Personal Data under the Agreement shall be performed in accordance with applicable Data Protection Laws.
+Redocly shall inform Customer if it can no longer comply with its obligations under applicable Data Protection Laws.
 However, Redocly is not responsible for compliance with any Data Protection Laws applicable to Customer or Customer's industry that are not generally applicable to Redocly as a service provider.

 2.3 Customer Obligations.
 Customer agrees that (i) it shall comply with its obligations as a Controller under Data Protection Laws in respect of its processing of Customer Data and any processing instructions it issues to Redocly; and (ii) it has provided notice and obtained (or shall obtain) all consents (where required) and rights necessary under Data Protection Laws for Redocly to process Customer Data and provide the Products pursuant to the Agreement and this DPA.

 2.4 Redocly Processing of Customer Data.
 As a Processor, Redocly shall process Customer Data only for the following purposes: (i) processing to provide the Products in accordance with the Agreement; (ii) processing to perform any steps necessary for the performance of the Agreement; (iii) processing initiated by Users in their use of the Products; and (iv) processing to comply with other reasonable instructions provided by Customer (e.g. via email or support tickets) that are consistent with the terms of this Agreement (individually and collectively, the "Purpose") and only in accordance with Customer’s documented lawful instructions.
+Except as permitted by Data Protection Laws or this DPA, Redocly shall not process Customer Data outside of the direct business relationship between Redocly and Customer; or combine Customer Data received from or on behalf of Customer with Personal Data received from or on behalf of any third party, or collected from Redocly’s own interaction with data subjects.
+Redocly shall not sell or share for cross-context behavioral advertising purposes any Customer Data.
 The parties agree that the Agreement (including this DPA) set out the Customer’s complete and final instructions to Redocly in relation to the processing of Customer Data and processing outside the scope of these instructions (if any) shall require prior written agreement between Customer and Redocly.

 2.5 Details of Data Processing.
 The subject matter of the processing of Customer Data by Redocly is the Purpose.
 Unless otherwise agreed in writing between the parties, the duration of processing, the nature and purpose of the processing, the types of Customer Data and the categories of data subjects processed under the Agreement are further specified in Annex A (Description of the Processing Activities) to this DPA.